dlucanu/alk-java-semantics/README.md

 Read the [reference manual](../../wiki/Reference-Manual) to review the Alk syntax.
-Also consider the [Alk-by example](../../wiki/Alk-by-examples) wiki to understand how Alk behaves in real-scenarios.
+Also, consider the [Alk-by example](../../wiki/Alk-by-examples) wiki to understand how Alk behaves in real scenarios.

 # Using the Alk VS Code Extension
 1. Install VS Code from the official [page](https://code.visualstudio.com/download).